 Our common stock is currently traded on The Nasdaq Capital Market under the ticker symbol "SLRX."
-On February 6, 2020 the closing price of our common stock was \$1.99 per share.
+On January 9, 2020 the closing price of our common stock was \$3.68 per share.
 We do not intend to apply for listing of the Series A Preferred Stock or the warrants on any securities exchange or other trading system.

-The public offering price of the securities offered by this prospectus was determined by negotiation between us and the underwriter.
-Among the factors considered in determining the public offering price of the common stock were:
+The public offering price of the securities offered by this prospectus will be determined by negotiation between us and the underwriter.
+Among the factors that will be considered in determining the public offering price of the common stock:

-- our history and our prospects;
+- · our history and our prospects;

 - the industry in which we operate;

 - our past and present operating results;

-- · the previous experience of our executive officers; and
+- the previous experience of our executive officers; and

 - the general condition of the securities markets at the time of this offering.